 Up until recently one of the other downsides of buying a vehicle through the business was insurance.
 It was quite difficult/expensive to register a vehicle in a company name but insure it privately, with a lot of companies refusing to cover that arrangement.

-Thankfully we at www.EVinsurance.ie can accommodate company car users at no extra cost to the client or the company.
+Thankfully we at www.EVinsurance.ie can accommodate company car users at no extra cost to the client or the company and of course you will also have unique cover for your EV as standard.

 Taking all of the above into consideration it is starting to look like a no brainer to convert your company car to an electric company car.